SterlingT3485/FX_Dashboard_front/README.md

 # FX_Dashboard_front
-fronted of FX_Dashboard that using React.js
+frontend of FX_Dashboard that using React.js